traveller59/spconv/README.md

 If you need more kinds of spatial layers such as avg pool, please implement it by yourself, I don't have time to do this.

+The GPU Indice Generation algorithm is a unofficial implementation of paper [SECOND](http://www.mdpi.com/1424-8220/18/10/3337).
+That algorithm (don't include GPU SubM indice generation algorithm) may be protected by patent.

 ## Install

 0. Use ```git clone xxx.git --recursive``` to clone this repo.